 Who is buying the NBA ticket?
 Or more to the point, who among them is on the player’s side?
 Who sees NBA players as more than an aggregate, more than a number, more than a delivery system for their entertainment or a stand-in for their values?
 Who sees them as human beings with lives outside of their sport?
 And who sees them as a whiny nuisance they have to enable, and then when the game is over, someone to disparage?

-Those angered with the brutality protest are not angered about the flag as they blood out the nostril complain.
-But they are angered about what the protests are about in real time.
+Those angered by the protests are angered about what the protests are about in real-time.
 They don’t agree with the premise of racial violence, just like they didn’t believe in the premise of racial violence in 1955 when Emmitt Till’s 15 year old ankles had cotton gin fans tied around them and he was tossed in the Tallahatchie River to sink.
 They just want it to go away and go back to their bubble world.

-People who think about sports all the time have a skewed longing for something that doesn’t exist because basketball isn’t life, though dramatic, theatrical, entertaining as it is.
+People who think about sports all the time have a skewed longing for something that doesn’t exist because basketball isn’t life.
 Basketball teaches the lessons of life, humility, sharing, selfishness, losing, failure.
 It exaggerates talent and winning.
-But it is not life at the intersection of living and being a functioning member of an agony and ecstasy world.
+But it is not life at the intersection of agony and ecstasy.

-In their non-work world, there is racial anxiety for black athletes that you see only if you want to see.
-There is the continuing belief that white comfort is more important than black equality.
+The racial anxiety of black athletes is something you see only if you want to see.
+There is a continuing belief that white comfort is more important than black equality.
 By all means, white people should always be made to feel comfortable even when someone is telling you they are dying.
-Empathy is a one way street.
+Empathy is a one-way street.
 Not seeing is seeing too.

 But here is the truth about history, regardless if it is Muhammad Ali refusing service to Vietnam or Jackie Robinson not standing for the flag or John Carlos raising his fist for Black Power or Colin Kapernick taking a knee: history wins.
 What deserves to be remembered is always what is remembered.
 What deserves to be forgotten is forgotten.
-For the record, athletes, black athletes, white athletes, are a link in the human chain with human desires and wants.
+For the record, athletes, black athletes, white athletes, are a link in the human chain.
 For the record, athletes are competitors.
 The line gets blurred when the human part of them begs us to look at them as people.
 See their fear and suffering.
 The inequality they are burdened with.
-No, Obamaphiles.
-The world has not changed, not one bit.
-But the black athlete has quietly begun to chart his social justice destiny, despite whatever memo Adam Silver writes about flag respect.